Dickinson-COMP-491-492/website/docs/02-ProjExplore.md

 ## H/FOSS Project Exploration

 Students pursuing a H/FOSS Project must each complete a Project Exploration of at least 4 H/FOSS projects of interest.
 Students pursuing Honors Projects must complete the Project Exploration of at least 2 H/FOSS projects.
-You should plan to look briefly at lot of projects and then do reviews only for those that you might seriously consider working on for the remainder of the year.
-For those that you select to review, you should spend ~30 minutes exploring it and writing it up as described below.
+You should plan to look briefly at lot of projects and then do explorations only for those that you might seriously consider working on for the remainder of the year.
+For those that you select to explore, you should spend ~30 minutes exploring it and writing it up as described below.

 For each project that you explore:
 1. Use the resources in the **Finding H/FOSS Projects** section below, or otherwise, identify an H/FOSS project to which you might potentially be interested in contributing.